Arianee/docs/docs/ArianeeDecentralized.md

 *   Recovery of the owner’s wallet depends on the Wallet provider ability to safely save the owner’s private keys or to give him/her a way, such as mnemonic words, to recover their private keys in case of the loss of the wallet.
-*   Wallet breach may lead to the hack of the owner private keys, leading to the misuse of his certificates.
+*   Wallet breach may lead to the hack of the owner private keys, leading to the misuse of his/her certificates.

 ![alt_text](../img/arianeewallet.png "image_tooltip")